How to Create a Competition-Beating Omnichannel Retail Strategy

 Learn from those who have gone before you.

-Here are some of the most common mistakes we see retailers making when they adopt an omnichannel retail strategy and how you can avoid them.
+Here are some of the most common mistakes we see retailers making when they adopt an omnichannel commerce strategy and how you can avoid them.

 Keeping the Same KPIs